timosalm/tap-overview-workshop/workshop/content/exercises/TBS-Use.md

 clear: true
 ```

-To only show build of a specific image with the kp CLI, you have to add the name as an argument.
+To only show builds of a specific image with the kp CLI, you have to add the name as an argument.
 ```terminal:execute
 command: kp build list tanzu-java-web-app
 clear: true